soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 * Solder the coax to the board.
 Use hot glue to fix the coax to the board as strain relief.
 * On the other end of the coax, strip back and remove the braided ground conductor to leave the center wire exposed to form the antenna.
 Leave the inner wire insulation on.

-I am no expert, but based on the best understand I have been able to achieve on the theory, using RG-178 or RG-316 (both have speed factor of 69.5) the calculated theoretical lengths to use are:
+I am no expert, but based on the best understand I have been able to achieve on the theory, using RG-178 or RG-316 (both have speed factor of 69.5) the calculated theoretical coax lengths to use are:
 * For the shielded portion of the coax, ideally make the length a multiple of 42.5 mm.
 170mm seems like a good length.
 * The length of the antenna at the end should theoretically be 32.5mm (based on center frequency of 2.425 GHz.
 I don’t have the proper equipment to verify these lengths, experiment for what works best for you.
 My tests showed 32mm seems to work better than 32.5 for a monopole antenna.

 The antennas that come with the PA/LNA modules on EBay are often not very good.
-Get a good antenna for yout transmitter.
-For the transmitter I use a 5dbi antenna constructed as recommend by Andrew McNeil at https://www.youtube.com/watch?v=bs8hvXGJdhM
+Get a good antenna for your transmitter.
+For the transmitter I use a 5dbi antenna constructed as recommend by Andrew McNeil at [https://www.youtube.com/watch?v=bs8hvXGJdhM](https://www.youtube.com/watch?v=bs8hvXGJdhM).
+Good RX and TX antennas make a big difference to performance.

 #### Shielding
 Shielding will require using 2 layers of heat shrink tubing around the whole module.

 * First solder a bare wire onto a ground point on the board.
 * Encase as much of the board as possible in heat shrink tubing, leaving the antenna and ground wire sticking out, and don’t cover the pins.
 * Use copper tape to wrap the module as much as possible on the heat shrink tubing, while staying away from the edge of the heat shrink.
+(Aluminum  tape can work too, but you cant solder to it.)
 * Bend the ground wire back over the copper tape and solder it to the copper tape.
 * Encase as much of the board as possible again in heat shrink tubing.
 Don’t cover the pins.
 Be sure to cover all the ground wire and copper tape shielding.

+These shielding steps are based partially  in the article at [http://blog.blackoise.de/2016/02/fixing-your-cheap-nrf24l01-palna-module/](http://blog.blackoise.de/2016/02/fixing-your-cheap-nrf24l01-palna-module/)

 ## Receiver Output
 The output method is controlled via the option byte in the protocol header.
-There are currently 2 options:
+See the Taranis Setup section for  more details.
 * Sum PPM on Arduino pin D2 (the Roll pin).
 The channel sequence is AETR, more specifically Roll, Pitch, Throttle, Yaw, AUX1, AUX2, AUX3, AUX4.
-* Individual channel output on pins D2 through D9 in the sequence Roll, Pitch, Throttle, Yaw, AUX1, AUX2, AUX3, AUX4.
+* Individual PWM channel output on pins D2 through D9 in the sequence Roll, Pitch, Throttle, Yaw, AUX1, AUX2, AUX3, AUX4.
+* SBUS (__Experimental__) output on the TX pin through an inverter.
+The channel sequence is AETR, more specifically Roll, Pitch, Throttle, Yaw, AUX1, AUX2, AUX3, AUX4, AUX5, AUX6, AUX7, AUX8, AUX9, AUX10, AUX11, AUX12.
+SBUS packets are output every 7 milliseconds.

 ## Receiver Setup
 The receiver must be bound to the transmitter.
 There are several ways for the receiver to enter Bind Mode:
 * A new Arduino will start in bind mode automatically.
-Only an Arduino that was flashed for the first time does this.
+Only an Arduino that was flashed for the first time (not previously bound) does this.
 Re-flashing the software will retain the old binding unless the EEPROM has been erased.
 * Erasing the EEPROM on the Arduino will make it start up in bind mode just like a new Arduino.
 The Arduino sketch [here]( https://github.com/soligen2010/Reset_EEPROM) will erase the EEPROM.
 * Connect the Bind Jumper, or press the Bind button while the receiver powers on.
 * The protocol has a Un-bind command (it erases the EEPROM), after which a re-start will cause the receiver to enter bind mode just like a new Arduino.
 After an Unbind the LED will blink until the receiver is re-started.

 Turn on the transmitter in bind mode.
-The LED turn on solid, then will blink slowly after a successful bind.
+The LED turns on solid, then will blink slowly after a successful bind.
 Re-start the receiver after the bind and take the transmitter out of Bind mode, then test the connection.

 ## Fail-safe
 The receiver fail-safes after 1 second when no packets are received.
 If a connection is not restored within 3 seconds then the receiver will disarm.